AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 }
 ```

-​​​​As you can see, the function iterates over the ssid array calling the *Wifi.begin* function, thus attempting a connection.
+As you can see, the function iterates over the ssid array calling the *Wifi.begin* function, thus attempting a connection.
 If that connection is refused CONNECTION_ATTEMPTS times, the function will try to connect to the next network on the array.
 This is, then, a mere trick of us for beginning the Wi-Fi connection withouth needing to change the network name and password every time we changed location.
 If you know you are only using one Wi-Fi network for testing the project, you may want to erase the array and just keep things simple.

-​​​​Going on with our analysis, we will see the *reconnect* function, in charge of reconnecting the NodeMCU with the MQTT broker if connection gets lost.
+Going on with our analysis, we will see the *reconnect* function, in charge of reconnecting the NodeMCU with the MQTT broker if connection gets lost.
 We can see such connection is done with the *client.connect* function call, with a unique espId field to identify this device from others.
 The two other fields are the "userId" and "password" for MQTT, which you may like to change if seeking some security level.

 ```c++
 /* Attemtps a reconnection with MQTT if this client